Asian stocks sink after US jobs data fan rate hike fears

 The numbers “look set to inevitably burst the bubble on Fed pivot bets" because they “suggest a re-acceleration in wage pressures," said Tan Boon Heng of Mizuho Bank in a report.

-Singapore gained while Jakarta retreated.
-New Zealand financial markets were closed for a holiday.
+India's Sensex opened down 0.6% at 60,472.35.
+Southeast Asian markets declined.
+New Zealand markets were closed for a holiday.

 On Wall Street, the benchmark S&P 500 fell 1% on Friday to 4,136.48 after the government reported the economy added 517,000 jobs in January.
 That was double December's 260,000 and more than double the 185,000 expected by economists.